 Additional Workshop Information

-You are eligible to attend The Art and Science of Love workshop in Seattle at no out-of-pocket expense.
+You are eligible to attend the Virtual Art and Science of Love workshop at no out-of-pocket expense.
 Your registration fee is paid for by your EAP plan through Spring Health.
 Click here for further details.

 Frequently Asked Questions

 The Art and Science of Love has been shown to achieve results similar to those of 6 months of marital therapy and 94% of previous workshop attendees have reported positive results after attending this groundbreaking weekend workshop.

 Yes.
 Drs.
 John and Julie Gottman are the presenters for live The Art and Science of Love couples workshops in Seattle, WA, unless otherwise indicated.
 The Art & Science of Love virtual couples workshop will be hosted by:

 Faith Drew, Ph.D. and George Bitar, Ph.D. are a husband and wife team of Certified Gottman Therapists who present the Art and Science of Love both in person and in virtual events.
 Faith and George each have a Ph.D. in Marriage Therapy, and together they run Connect Couples Therapy in Charlotte, NC.